socieboy/forum/README.md

 'subject' => 'My app Forum - you have a new reply on your post',
 ```

-No that's it, easy and you are ready to go!
+Now that's it, easy and you are ready to go!